hodlsimulator/WidgetWeaver/WidgetWeaver/README.md

 Implementation notes:

-- `RainForecastSurfaceView` detects placeholder/preview contexts via environment signals (including `.redactionReasons`) and applies `RainForecastSurfaceConfiguration.applyWidgetPlaceholderBudgetGuardrails(...)`.
+- `RainForecastSurfaceView` detects placeholder/preview contexts (including `.redactionReasons`) and applies widget budget guardrails.
+  It does this via `RainForecastSurfaceConfiguration.applyWidgetPlaceholderBudgetGuardrails(...)`.
-- `WidgetWeaverWidget.swift` treats `snapshot(...)` renders as low-budget so WidgetKit snapshots cannot accidentally trigger expensive rain rendering.
+- `WidgetWeaverWidget.swift` treats `snapshot(...)` renders as low-budget.
+  This ensures WidgetKit snapshots cannot trigger expensive rain rendering.

 #### How to fix it (when you see a placeholder)

 If the placeholder shows up during development, follow this order:

 1) **Force a fresh widget render**

 - In the app: Editor → … → **Refresh Widgets** (reload timelines).
 - Remove the widget from the Home Screen and add it again (forces a new snapshot path).

 2) **Flush archived WidgetKit snapshots**

 - Bump the relevant widget kind string so WidgetKit treats it as a “new” widget and re-archives cleanly:
   - For the main widget: `Shared/WidgetWeaverWidgetKinds.swift` (the `main` kind).
   - For the lock screen weather widget: the lock screen weather kind.
 - Rebuild and run on a physical device.

 3) **Reduce nowcast cost (stay inside the guardrails)**

 - Lower the tuned values in `Shared/WidgetWeaverWeatherTemplateNowcastChart.swift`:
   - `fuzzSpeckleBudget`
   - `maxDenseSamples`
   - `fuzzHazeStrength` (ideally keep haze at 0 in widgets)
   - `fuzzWidthFraction` / `fuzzWidthPixelsClamp`
 - Confirm the renderer still clamps budgets in `Shared/RainForecastSurfaceRenderer.swift`.

 4) **Last resort recovery**

 - Reboot the device (WidgetKit can get stuck with a bad snapshot state during heavy iteration).
 - If a widget is permanently stuck in placeholder after many builds: remove it, reboot, re-add.

 The goal is always: a simple core-only chart is acceptable, but a placeholder is not.
 If budgets get tight, degrade the visual effects first.